-"Medical marijuana collective" means qualified patients, persons with valid identification cards, and the designated primary caregivers of qualified patients who associate by written agreement, or form a cooperative in accordance with Section 12300 of the Corporations Code within the unincorporated area of the County in order to collectively or cooperatively cultivate, store, and/or dispense cannabis for medical purposes, as provided in Health and Safety Code Section 11362.775.
+"Medical marijuana collective" means qualified patients, persons with valid identification cards, and the designated primary caregivers of qualified patients who associate by written agreement, or form a cooperative in accordance with Section 12300 of the California Corporations Code within the unincorporated area of the County in order to collectively or cooperatively cultivate, store, and/or dispense cannabis for medical purposes, as provided in California Health and Safety Code Section 11362.775.
 The term collective shall include "cooperative" unless the context clearly indicates otherwise.

-"Mixed light" means the use of both natural and artificial or supplemental lighting sources during the growing cycle to cultivate cannabis for medical use.
-Included in this definition is the process of solely manipulating natural light to cultivate cannabis for medical use.
+"Mixed light" means the use of both natural and artificial or supplemental lighting sources during the growing cycle to cultivate cannabis.
+Included in this definition is the process of solely manipulating natural light to cultivate cannabis.

-"Nursery producer" means a Permittee that produces vegetative immature medical cannabis plants, through cloning, seed germination, or tissue culture.
-A nursery producer may also apply to be a "seed producer" as defined herein.
+"Nursery producer" means a Permittee that produces vegetative immature cannabis plants, through cloning, seed germination, or tissue culture, intended for sale, trade, barter, etc. A nursery producer may also apply to be a "seed producer" as defined herein.

-"Outdoors" means any cultivation site that uses no artificial or supplemental lighting to cultivate cannabis for medical use.
+"Outdoors" means any cultivation site that uses no artificial or supplemental lighting to cultivate cannabis.
 Use of supplemental lighting to maintain vegetative starts or immature plants prior to transplanting outdoors shall be considered consistent with this definition.